rxOred/blog/content/post/analysis/anubis/anubis.md

 });
 ```

+However it does not explicitly specify what are the new values written to the file.
+Instead, it prints the whole buffer.
+In this case, the buffer is
+the xml.

-We have already analyzed few methods from the `SomeHttpClass`, It's time to dig deep into it.
+Since we have already analyzed few methods from the `SomeHttpClass`, It's time to dig deep into it.

 class got following member variables.

 ```java

     /* renamed from: c */
     static final Constants consts = new Constants();